 You can obtain additional information about evacuation, shelters and emergency procedures by calling 911, the Fire Department at (432) 257-0502 or the Police Department at (432) 333-3641.

 Flood InsuranceIf you don’t have flood insurance, talk to your insurance agent.
 Homeowner’s insurance policies do not cover damage from floods.
 However, because the City of Odessa participates in the National Flood Insurance Program (NFIP), you can purchase a separate flood insurance policy.
-Additionally, the City of Odessa participates in the Community Rating System (CRS) and has received a rating of 7 allowing citizens of our community to appreciate a fifteen percent (15%) discount from the applicable premium.
+Additionally, the City of Odessa participates in the Community Rating System (CRS) and has received a rating of 8 allowing citizens of our community to appreciate a ten percent (10%) discount from the applicable premium.
 This insurance is backed by the Federal government and is available to everyone, even for properties that have been flooded.